 This course consists of elementary algebra topics, such as the language of algebra, operations with signed numbers, elementary equations, inequalities, polynomials, quadratics, algebraic fractions, graphing, systems of equations and irrational numbers.
+Students will be required to take the state mandated Algebra Keystone exam near the completion of the course.
 (Graphing Calculators are required.)